Using a drawing tablet as a mouse replacement

 If your are a creative, then it's pretty obvious why there's a benefit to using a drawing tablet instead of a mouse when you are drawing.

-But some people, simply want to use the drawing tablet as a mouse replacement in general.
+Some people simply want to use the drawing tablet as a mouse replacement.
+They can definitely serve this purpose.

 My personal experience